Franklin Academy (Connecticut): History

-Sketch of Becket Academy circa 1971 showing various campus buildings, roads, and other complexes.
+Sketch of Becket Academy c.
+1971 showing various campus buildings, roads, and other complexes.

 The East Haddam property on which Franklin Academy's campus is located previously had been home to three other institutions: Becket Academy, established in 1964 as a residential school for boys; Founders School; and Haddam Hills Academy for juvenile offenders.

 In November 2001, Franklin Academy was incorporated by John Claude Bahrenburg and Albert Brayson, leaders of the former Haddam Hills.
 Initially, "business partners intend to open Franklin Academy without seeking state approval", according to Hartford Courant reporting.
 Preparations for opening began with an administrative team in 2002, with founding headmaster Frederick Weissbach.
 After the Connecticut State Department of Education granted approval to operate, the school spent $2.5 million on campus facilities.

 On February 22, 2021, Franklin Academy and its headmaster were sued for alleged racism.
 The case was settled for an undisclosed amount.
 The school's legal issues are documented on Unsilenced, a non-profit website.

 In 2022, Tom Hays became director of Franklin Academy, with Fred Weissbach taking the role of president.
 On November 2, 2023, the Board of Trustees announced retirements of Fred Weissbach and Tom Hays at the end of the school year, and the appointment of Alex Morris-Wood as Head of School on July 1, 2024.